suzuki-shunsuke/ghaperf/README.md

 ### Prerequisites

-A GitHub access token is required to avoid API rate limits and access private repositories.
+A GitHub access token is required to download action logs.
 See [GitHub Access Token](#github-access-token) for details.

 ```sh
 export GITHUB_TOKEN=xxx